whtann/DiscordTrollBot/README.md

 # DiscordTrollBot
- bot that trolls my friend''s other bot he made
+ bot that trolls my friend's other bot he made